CarlosOnline/PocoToTypescript/README.md

 ### Nested classes / structs / enums not handled
 Nested classes, enums, structs are not handled.
 Feel free to add and share the code please.

-### Nested classes / structs / enums not handled
-Nested classes, enums, structs are not handled.
-Feel free to add and share the code please.
+Workaround: use --exclude command line option to exclude these types.

 ### All declarations of must have identical type parameters
 c# classes with similar bases can lead to dupliate typescript definitions.
-Workaround: use --exclude command line option to exclude this type
+Workaround: use --exclude command line option to exclude these types.

 _Typescript example_
 ```